Don Muraco

-Don Muraco (born September 10, 1949) is an American retired professional wrestler.
-He is best known for his appearances with the World Wrestling Federation from 1981 to 1988, where he held the WWF Intercontinental Heavyweight Championship on two occasions and was crowned the inaugural winner of the King of the Ring tournament in 1985.
+Donald Thomas Muraco (born September 10, 1949) is an American retired professional wrestler.
+He is best known for his appearances with the World Wrestling Federation (WWF) from 1981 to 1988, where he held the WWF Intercontinental Heavyweight Championship on two occasions and was crowned the inaugural winner of the King of the Ring tournament in 1985.
 He was inducted into the WWE Hall of Fame class of 2004 and the Professional Wrestling Hall of Fame in 2014.

 Professional wrestling career

 Early career (1970–1981)

 Muraco was born at Sunset Beach, Oahu, Hawaii in 1949 and is of Native Hawaiian heritage.
 A Hawaii state amateur wrestling champion for Punahou School in 1967, Muraco chose professional wrestling over football.
-He spent the first year of his career learning the ropes in Vancouver, Portland, Florida and Los Angeles before getting his first big break, for Verne Gagne's American Wrestling Association (AWA).
+He spent the first year of his career learning the ropes in NWA All-Star Wrestling, Pacific Northwest Wrestling, Championship Wrestling from Florida and NWA Hollywood Wrestling before getting his first big break, for Verne Gagne's American Wrestling Association (AWA).
 Wrestling as a face, he often tag teamed with Jimmy Snuka, against wrestlers such as Larry Hennig, Ivan Koloff and Dusty Rhodes.
 In 1973, tired of life in Minneapolis, he left the AWA for Roy Shire's San Francisco NWA territory.

 In 1974, Muraco moved to Championship Wrestling from Florida (CWF).
 He was frequently compared to the NWA World Champion Jack Brisco, whom he physically resembled.
 In a match between the two on May 28, 1974, Muraco reversed Brisco's finishing move, the figure four leglock.
 Though Muraco lost the match by disqualification, this feat made him a star.

-After brief stints in Texas and Georgia, Muraco returned to California in 1975 and won his first singles title, the NWA Americas Heavyweight Championship.
+After brief stints in Texas and Georgia Championship Wrestling, Muraco returned to California in 1975 and won his first singles title, the NWA Americas Heavyweight Championship.
 He then won the San Francisco version of the NWA World Tag Team Championship with Masked Invader #1.
 In San Francisco, Muraco learned to work as a heel.